Harinee2501/Fundora/README.md

 * [ ] Export full project summary as a zip
 * [ ] Admin analytics dashboard
 * [ ] Dark mode toggle 🌙

 ---

-## 📄 License

-This project is licensed under the MIT License.

----

-## 🙋‍♀️ Author

-**Harinee**
-Trackaholic was built as a comprehensive solution to simplify fund tracking for college events, personal projects, and team collaborations.
-Let's connect on [LinkedIn](https://linkedin.com/) or [GitHub](https://github.com/YOUR_USERNAME)

----